conan-io/docs/tutorial/consuming_packages/getting_started.rst

     └── src
         └── main.c

-This project contains a basic *CMakeLists.txt* including the *Zlib* dependency and the source code of the string compressor in *main.c*.
+This project contains a basic *CMakeLists.txt* including the **zlib** dependency and the source code for the string compressor program in *main.c*.

 Let's have a look at the *main.c* file: